talwrii/kitty-plotnine/README.md

 ## An introduction to the Grammar of Graphics
 This library is a thin wrapper around the python [plotnine](https://plotnine.org/) library.
 Unfortunately, likely owing to the fact that plotnine is a reimplementation of [ggplot2](https://ggplot2.tidyverse.org/) which is a broadly understood tool, the *introductory* documentation for plotnine is not very complete.
 So I shall offer a small introduction here.
 You may prefer to review the [ggplot2 documentation](https://ggplot2.tidyverse.org/).

 The basic idea of the graphics of grammar is to try to produce graphs in a very expressive way.
-Separate aspects of plotting and represented by different expressions and then these expressions are combined with the `+` symbol.
+Separate aspects of plotting are represented by different expressions and then these expressions are combined with the `+` symbol like a mathematical formula.

-Properties of plotting are:
+Here are some aspects of plotting handled by plotnine and elements which handle them.

-* Loading of data (this handled by `k-nine`, but if you use the library directly this is handled by the  `ggplot` element)
+* Loading of data (this handled by `k-nine`, but if you use the library directly this is handled by the  [ggplot](https://plotnine.org/reference/ggplot.html) element)
-* The mapping of data to graphical properties such as poistion or color referred to as `geom_aes`.
+* The [mapping of data to graphical features](https://plotnine.org/reference/#mapping-aesthetics) such as position or color is controlled by the  [aes](https://plotnine.org/reference/aes.html) element.
-* The grouping of data plotted on the same line.
-Represented by `group` in the `geom_aes` mapping
+* The grouping of data to plotted on the same line or using is the same process is represented by the `group` parameter whem mapping with [aes](https://plotnine.org/reference/aes.html)
+* [How the mapped data is drawn](https://plotnine.org/reference/#geoms) - referred to as geoms.
-* The faceting of data to different plots (e.g. `facet_grid`)
+* ["Faceting" of data](https://plotnine.org/reference/#facets) where data is sent to a  number of  different (e.g. one for each year).
+And example of faceting is the [facet grid](https://plotnine.org/reference/facet_grid.html) element
+* Other features

 ## Caveats and missing features
 * I haven't implemented code to save the plot yet.